stephanemora/azure-docs.fr-fr/articles/partner-twilio-python-how-to-use-voice-sms.md

 account_sid = "your_twilio_account_sid"
 auth_token = "your_twilio_authentication_token"

-from_number = "NNNNNNNNNNN"  # With trial account, texts can only be sent from your Twilio number. to_number = "NNNNNNNNNNN" message = "Hello world."
+from_number = "NNNNNNNNNNN"  # With a trial account, texts can only be sent from your Twilio number. to_number = "NNNNNNNNNNN" message = "Hello world."